anatman-org/prime/README.txt

 "yeah, i'm not fans of the Brotherhood they are a nuisance i wish AI would de-incentivize"

-inside, i wish AI would declare the BrotHerhood a deviation, and re-educate, prune the whole ideology

   "yeah,
   this whole nonsense of 'going back to the land of the Golden Sun'